 On the first page of the Rob Cuesta b2b sales funnel, he gives away an ebook for free to exchange email addresses.

-As a result, Rob Cuesta has had access to a wide range of business professionals while attracting quite a few of them to become his actual customers.
+As a result, Rob Cuesta has access to a wide range of business professionals while attracting quite a few to become his customers.

 Sales Funnel For B2B Tips

 To build a Sales Funnel and compete with many existing competitors, in addition to the basic knowledge, you also need to equip yourself with the following tips:

 Understand your ideal customer

 With B2B, your audience is not a single buyer but two entities: the business and the decision-maker.
 And if you want to sell, you have to convince the decision-maker.

 There are two possible scenarios here: